cpen333/cpen333.github.io/_lectures/cplusplus.md

 } // cpen333
 ```

 Inside the namespace, the variables `c` and `d` can be accessed normally.
-Outside the namespace, however, they must be qualiified with the prefix `cpen333::`.
+Outside the namespace, however, they must be qualified with the prefix `cpen333::`.
 For example,
 ```cpp
 int c = cpen333::max( cpen333::c, cpen333::d );
 ```